markyoder/wasp_clone/wasphive/README.md

 For example 7 6 5 5 4 3 would pass a Mono, but fail a Strict check due to two value being the same.
 It will also have a context that describes the ancestry in the parse tree that the values must be decreasing over.
 For a simple array, this will usually be "..".
-However, it may go back further in lineage if needed (e.g. "../../..").
+However, it may go back further in lineage if needed (e.g

+### Child At Most One
+__ChildAtMostOne__ There may be multiple of these restrictions for any given element.
+Therefore, this restriction has one or more lookup paths.
+Additionally, the look up path could be assigned a lookup value to predicate sets with the set member's value.
+Of the given list of elements, at most one is allowed to exist in the input.
+If there is a lookup value associate with the lookup path, then that path's value in the input must be equal to what is provided in order for that element to count towards the existence of the children.